Viewing and Inspecting PostGIS Data

 Viewing Data

 In FME Workbench, data can be viewed directly in the FME Workbench window using Visual Preview.
-Data can also be viewed using FME Data Inspector, for more information see Getting Started with FME Desktop: Introduction to FME Data Inspector.
+Data can also be viewed using FME Data Inspector; for more information, see Getting Started with FME Form: Introduction to FME Data Inspector.

 1. Open FME Workbench

 In a blank FME Workbench canvas, add a PostGIS reader.
 If you haven’t already set up your database connection, click on the drop-down next to Connection and then follow the steps listed in Connecting to a Database.
-Once you have selected or connected the database connection, click on the Parameters button.
+Once you have selected or connected to the database, click the Parameters button.

 Params.png